NullandKale/OpenTKSplat/OpenTKSplat/Docs/1_Loading/PlyLoading.md

             return flatData;
         }

-        public static GaussianData LoadPly(string path)
+        // This is the actual entry point for the loading functionality. public static GaussianData LoadPly(string path)
         {
+            // load the file and create a PlyData object.
             PlyData ply = PlyData.Load(path);
             int vertexCount = ply.vertexCount;
             int maxShDegree = 3;
             int extraFeatureCount = (maxShDegree + 1) * (maxShDegree + 1) - 1;
             int shDimension = 3 * extraFeatureCount + 3; // 3 for diffuse color + rest for spherical harmonics

+            // pre allocate all the arrays.
             GaussianData data = new GaussianData(vertexCount, shDimension);

-            bool rotFieldsExist = ply.HasField("rot_0");
+            // this should always be true, and we could probably remove it. bool rotFieldsExist = ply.HasField("rot_0");

+            // I process all of the splats in parallel across as many cores as possible
+            // its REALLY inefficient to send millions of tasks to the C# task scheduler
-            int coreCount = Environment.ProcessorCount;
+            // instead I run one task per core that loops over a chunk of the splats int coreCount = Environment.ProcessorCount;
             int chunkSize = vertexCount / coreCount;

-            int leftovers = vertexCount % coreCount;
+            // we may have up to coreCount - 1 leftovers that we cannot forget about int leftovers = vertexCount % coreCount;

             // Process the chunks